-(a) Specified Pre-requisite: applicants must have completed the specified pre-requisite at the required level of achievement or satisfied the pre-requisite by an alternate means as set out in the relevant admission schedule.
+(a) Specified Pre-requisite: an applicant must have completed the specified pre-requisite at the required level of achievement or satisfied the pre-requisite by an alternate means as set out in the relevant admission schedule.

-(b) Recommended Study: it is strongly recommended that applicants have knowledge of the subject, but it is not compulsory.
+(b) Recommended Study: it is strongly recommended that an applicant have knowledge of the subject, but it is not compulsory.
 An applicant who has not undertaken the recommended study subject is not prevented from receiving an admission offer.

 (c) Assumed knowledge: this level of knowledge is assumed in the first year curriculum and is considered necessary for successful first year study.
 An applicant lacking the assumed level of knowledge is not prevented from being made an offer; however the applicant may be disadvantaged unless they undertake recommended bridging, preparatory or introductory courses prior to or during their first year of study.